Trump meets Merkel to talk trade, defense spending and Russia

 Related: Europe is teetering on the edge of change, and Trump might push it over

 That remark from Trump in January rattled EU leaders desperate to fend off a wave of populism that threatens to tear the region apart.
-Britain is preparing to trigger the formal process of leaving the EU any day, while elections in the Netherlands this week, and France next month, could see a sharp upswing in support for anti-EU forces.
+Britain is preparing to trigger the formal process of leaving the EU any day, while elections in France next month could see a sharp upswing in support for anti-EU forces.

 Merkel will want to mount a robust defense of her European convictions, without provoking a diplomatic row, said zu Guttenberg.